-The above discussion shows that an oriented calorimeter could achieve a significant extension of its energy band-pass and possibly also an improvement of its energy resolution, at no additional cost, especially if the chosen material is easily grown as oriented, as it happens with PbWO$_4$\cite{senguttuvan1998}.
-This is true not only for detectors as thick as the LAT: on the contrary, even greater improvements could be achieved by orienting a smaller detector, such as the AGILE/MCAL~\cite{tavani2009} (1.5~X$_0$ thick).
-In fact, as already shown in~\cite{soldani2025}, the energy deposited by an incident on-axis photon in such a thin detector can increase by a factor of 3, with respect to the off-axis ones (figure~\ref{fig:Edep_vs_Ein_AGILE_CALdepth}), while for a Fermi-like calorimeter the increase factor would be only $\sim 1.5$ (figure~\ref{fig:Edep_vs_Ein_CALdepth}).
-The corresponding ``effective'' increase of the calorimeter thickness for Fermi would be from $\sim 20\%$ up to $\sim 40\%$, for photons up to hundreds of GeV.
-These results naturally lead to two possible detector designs, in perfect analogy to what was discussed discussed at the end of subsection~\ref{sec_oriented_tkr}: \begin{enumerate} \item a calorimeter with a thickness comparable to that of Fermi (or AGILE/MCAL), but incorporating crystal orientation, could extend the accessible energy range while improving energy resolution.
-Furthermore, hadron–photon discrimination would be enhanced, as hadronic showers are unaffected by lattice orientation, thereby amplifying the intrinsic differences between hadronic and electromagnetic cascades~\cite{montiguarnieri2024}; \item a calorimeter thinner than Fermi, yet equally sensitive to on-axis high-energy photons while being less responsive to off-axis particles, could offer significant advantages.
-The reduced thickness would permit a reduction of the weight to be launched in orbit and/or an increase in the effective area, a crucial improvement for compensating the low fluxes of high-energy $\gamma$ rays. \end{enumerate} A small-scale prototype calorimeter composed of oriented PbWO$_4$ crystals is currently being developed by the OREO collaboration~\cite{bandiera2023, malagutti2024}.
-Beamtest campaigns at the CERN PS and SPS have already demonstrated the feasibility of inter-aligning the towers inside an oriented calorimeter with the precision required to guarantee the simultaneous alignment of all crystals at the same time.
-The results of these campaigns will be discussed in a dedicated paper, currently in preparation.
+The above discussion suggests that an oriented calorimeter could achieve a significant extension of its energy band-pass and possibly also an improvement of its energy resolution, at no additional cost, especially if the chosen material is easily grown as oriented, as it happens for PbWO$_4$ (\cite{senguttuvan1998}).
+This is true not only for detectors as thick as the LAT: on the contrary, even greater improvements could be achieved by orienting a smaller detector, such as the AGILE/MCAL (\cite{tavani2009}) (1.5~X$_0$ thick).
+In fact, as already shown in (\cite{soldani2025}), the energy deposited by an incident on-axis photon in such a thin detector can increase by a factor of 3, with respect to the off-axis ones (figure~\ref{fig:Edep_vs_Ein_AGILE_CALdepth}), while for a Fermi-LAT-like calorimeter the increase factor would be only $\sim 1.5$ (figure~\ref{fig:Edep_vs_Ein_CALdepth}).
+The corresponding effective increase in the calorimeter thickness for Fermi-LAT would be from $\sim 20\%$ up to $\sim 40\%$, for photons up to hundreds of gigaelectronvolts.
+These results naturally lead to two possible detector designs, in perfect analogy to what was discussed discussed at the end of subsection~\ref{sec_oriented_tkr}.

+The first design is a calorimeter with a thickness comparable to that of Fermi (or AGILE/MCAL), but incorporating crystal orientation, to extend its accessible energy range while improving also its energy resolution.
+Furthermore, hadron–photon discrimination would be enhanced, as hadronic showers are unaffected by lattice orientation, thereby amplifying the intrinsic differences between hadronic and electromagnetic cascades (\cite{montiguarnieri2024}).